2ptr/Shroud/README.md

 - DLL format
 - Normal persistence options (users, schtask, services)
 - I'd like to port this to .NET and look at in-memory execution via bytearrays
+- Remove other encryption options and clean up argparser